 Our learners’ art and design skills and knowledge begin in KS1 with carefully selected artists, designers and craft makers to provide quality examples of skills and techniques for children to: observe, discuss, critique, experiment and gather inspiration towards a final piece at the end of each unit.
-During cycle A, KS1 will be studying Andy Goldsworthy, Henri Matisse and Miro.
+During cycle A, KS1 will be studying Lowry, Monet and Joss Rossiter.
 These Artists were selected as they provide the opportunity to build upon prior expressive arts and design knowledge and skills learned in EYFS such as: drawing, mark making opportunities, experimentation with a range of tools and materials and experimentation with primary colours.
 There are also opportunities for children to explore the rich culture of South Africa through Rossiter’s work.

 Upper KS2 will study Ben Mosely, Suzanne Valadon and Natalia Goncharova.
 They will produce increasingly accurate drawings of people and buildings, show increasing accuracy in drawing, knowledge of colour and the effect of light on objects and people.
 They will make informed decisions based on prior knowledge of art and design skills and techniques and be expected to show an increasing ability to evaluate and critique.

-Art will take place on a two year cycle with Cycle A covering drawing, colour, texture and form.
-Cycle B will cover pattern, digital media, printing and textiles to ensure curriculum coverage.
+Art and Design is planned over a two year cycle with Cycle A covering drawing, colour, texture and form.
+Cycle B will cover pattern, digital media, printing and textiles.
 Drawing and colour will be a constant skill revisited over both cycles however, they will be studied deeper in cycle A to give each child enough skills to make informed art and design choices during each cycle.